CIRCL/AIL-framework/README.md

 Training
 --------

 CIRCL organises training on how to use or extend the AIL framework.
-The next training will be [Thursday, 20 Dec](https://en.xing-events.com/ZEQWMLJ.html) in Luxembourg.
+AIL training materials are available at [https://www.circl.lu/services/ail-training-materials/](https://www.circl.lu/services/ail-training-materials/).

 HOWTO
 -----